phoenixframework/phoenix/D_controllers.md

 Before we create a new layout, though, let's do the simplest possible thing and render a template with no layout at all.

-The `Phoenix.Controller.Connection` module provides the `put_layout/2` function for us to switch layouts with.
+The `Phoenix.Controller` module provides the `put_layout/2` function for us to switch layouts with.
 (Note: in release 0.4.1 and earlier, this was `assign_layout/2`.)
 This takes `conn` as its first argument and a string for the basename of the layout we want to render as the second.
 Another clause of the fuction will match on the boolean `false` for the second argument, and that's how we will render the Phoenix welcome page with no layout at all.

 In a freshly generated Phoenix app, edit the index action of the `PageController` module to look like this.